Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 +1 bonus on saving throws at 22nd level and every other level thereafter.

+### Hit Points
-**Hit Points:** Deities receive maximum hit points for each Hit Die.
+Deities receive maximum hit points for each Hit Die.

+### Speed
-**Speed:** Deities can move much more quickly than mortals.
+Deities can move much more quickly than mortals.
 A deity's base land speed depends on its form (biped or quadruped) and its size, as shown on the following table.
 Some deities are exceptions, with speeds faster or slower than the norm.